The Strangers: Chapter 1 (2024) Review – An Entirely Pointless And Turgid Reboot

 I was always slightly surprised by the fan reaction to the 2008 horror movie The Strangers.
 The premise of the movie was quite simple.
 A couple, played by Liv Tyler and Scott Speedman, head out to a vacation home for a getaway.
 The weekend already starts off on a bad foot after a surprise proposal goes completely wrong.
 Little do the couple realise that it’s about to get a lot worse as they will soon be stirred by a knock at the door.
-This prompts the arrival of a group of sadistic masked killers hell bent on doing some stabbing.
+This prompts the arrival of a group of sadistic masked killers hell-bent on doing some stabbing.

 At the time, I wasn’t very impressed.
 In fact, I thought it deserved some serious criticism for making light entertainment out of the Manson family murders that took the lives of Sharon Tate and heir to the Folger’s coffee empire Abigail Folger.
 I didn’t think it did anything all that new and wasn’t particularly enamoured with it.
 Years later I would revisit The Strangers for my 2025 31 Days of Halloween marathon and my opinion changed significantly.
 I actually enjoyed it quite a lot.